Success Stories

 Dwayne ran his own successful delivery business, he focused hard on his work and never stopped.
 It was go, go, go.
 He spent every penny he earned, and his home life suffered.
 One day, he simply decided that he could not continue to exist like this, and he left his home and family and went to live in his car.

 A veteran friend advised him to go and see his GP and he was diagnosed with Complex Post Traumatic Stress Disorder (PTSD).
 Dwayne was referred to NHS Op COURAGE (Veterans’ Mental Health Service) for treatment and received talking therapies that helped him to cope with his symptoms.
-His therapist introduced Dwayne to Clare, a Veteran Liaison Support Officer (VSLO) at WWTW, to offer support and address his homelessness, finances and prepare him for the future.
+His therapist introduced Dwayne to Clare, a Veteran Liaison Support Officer (VLSO) at WWTW, to offer support and address his homelessness, finances and prepare him for the future.

 Therapy is hard, reliving events is hard, but talking does help and it has helped me to balance things in my head.